On this page

 The BIG registration clearly states what a healthcare professional can and cannot do.
 For instance whether or not a healthcare professional is allowed to give certain injections or perform certain operations.
-Everyone can look up the name of a healthcare professional in the register.
 If your name is in the register, it means:

 - You have a professional certificate from a recognised body;

 - You can carry out your work without limitations